 - Kodal Dispepsia Cure – for indigestion

-Elden DeWitt’s story is told in a newspaper article found in the June 14, 1927 issue of the “Geraldton Guardian,” a Washington State newspaper.
-Written sometime after his death it provides some interesting insight into the man and his business.
+Elden DeWitt’s story was told in a newspaper article found in the June 14, 1927 issue of the “Geraldton Guardian,” a Washington State newspaper.
+Written sometime after his death it provided some interesting insight into the man and his business.

 That in the United States, where the newspapers chronicle every action of persons of wealth, a man could acquire a fortune of $17,000,000 without the public being aware of the extent of his riches is disclosed by the death of Mr. Elden C. Dewitt.

 It has been discovered with nothing short of amazement by the newspapers that Mr. Dewitt lived in New York for 20 years as the head of a drug and medicine firm which bears his name without being once mentioned in print.